Best computer speakers 2023: upgrade your desktop audio

 Phono stage performance could be better

-The Elac Debut ConneX DCB41 are compact powered speakers that don't take up much space and can fit neatly on a desktop flanking your computer, but they can also work in a decently-sized room next to your TV or stereo system.
+The Elac Debut ConneX DCB41 are compact powered speakers, taking up so little space that they can fit neatly on a desktop flanking your computer.
+If needs be, though, the talented pair can also work in a decently sized room next to your TV or stereo system.
+The two speakers are linked with a standard, supplied speaker cable, but otherwise they are very easy to house indeed.

 Playback from multiple sources such as your computer and smartphone is possible thanks to Bluetooth aptX streaming, and USB type B input (which plays hi-res tracks up to 24-bit/96kHz).
-You can even use the Elacs as a decent soundbar alternative thanks to their HDMI ARC and optical inputs.
-The Elacs also have a moving magnet phono stage built in so you can plug in a turntable.
+You can even use the Elacs as a decent soundbar alternative thanks to their HDMI ARC and optical inputs and there's even a moving magnet phono stage built in so you can plug in a turntable and get your records spinning.
+In our Debut ConneX DCB41 review, we recommend using the digital inputs if you want to hear the Elacs at their best: "Used this way it is a clear, balanced and insightful performer.
+There’s a good level of detail here and the ability to organise that information into a cohesive and musical whole."

 The overall presentation is controlled and even-handed in the manner of Elac’s Award-winning Debut 2.0 series of passive speakers.
-These are speakers that fade into the background, letting the music take centre stage.
-We're big fans of speaker systems such as this, and the Elac's combination of size, features, performance and reasonable price (£529 / $595 / AU$900) means they get a hearty recommendation from us.
+These speakers happily fade into the background, letting the music take centre stage – nothing jars or distracts from it.

-Read the full Elac Debut ConneX DCB41 review
+Read our full Elac Debut ConneX DCB41 review

 The perfect combination of size and sound, these Ruarks are the ideal desktop speakers.
 (Image credit: Ruark Audio)

 What Hi-Fi?
-Awards 2022 winner.
-These stylish and petite Ruarks are the best budget desktop speakers.
+Awards winner.
+These stylish Ruarks are the best compact desktop speakers.

 Specifications